Writing in Margins

 The Thumbling Project is a collection of different versions of Tom Thumb and Thumbelina from around the world.

-The Snow White Project is a similar list.
+The Snow White Project and The Rapunzel Project are similar lists.

 Text © Writing in Margins